-1. Critical Care Core Curriculum
+Critical Care Core Curriculum

-- a.
-This is a series of online interactive modules available through the Society for Critical Care Medicine that address core topics that represent foundational knowledge and apply across critical care settings.
+- This is a series of online interactive modules available through the Society for Critical Care Medicine that address core topics that represent foundational knowledge and apply across critical care settings.
 Examples of topics addressed include: airway management, and interpretation of arterial blood gases, and common causes of shock.
-(See specific syllabi) - b.
-Completion of assigned modules and quizzes is required. - c.
-If modules are not completed by the end of the rotation, the student will receive a grade of In Progress until all modules are completed in a satisfactory manner.
-Failure to complete these modules by the assigned deadline could result in a "needs improvement" in the professionalism competency on the final assessment. - 2.
-Graduation expectation - a.
-When a student registers for year 4 of the curriculum, it is expected that they will complete their course/clerkship requirements within two semesters and graduate the following May.
-If the student is off cycle and begins their fourth year in January, then they will be expected to graduate in December of the same year.
+(See specific syllabi) - Completion of assigned modules and quizzes is required. - If modules are not completed by the end of the rotation, the student will receive a grade of In Progress until all modules are completed in a satisfactory manner.
+Failure to complete these modules by the assigned deadline could result in a "needs improvement" in the professionalism competency on the final assessment.